BryanWilhite/Blog/presentation-drafts/2020-12-13-songhay-publications-and-the-concept-of-the-index.md

 }
 ```

-I made [a little manual test](https://stackblitz.com/edit/songhay-index-entry) to verify whether this type is working.
+I made [a little manual test](https://stackblitz.com/edit/songhay-index-entry) to verify that this interface is working.

+## distinguishing the search index from the Publications Index

+New issues for project have been opened

 @[BryanWilhite](https://twitter.com/BryanWilhite)